JoanDGG/Modelo-multiagentes/README.md

 # Unity simulation
 ## Instructions to run Unity simulation

-- Download the 'Executables' folder
+- Open the 'Executables' folder
-- Open the zip file for the map you want to open:
+- Download the zip file for the map you want to open (depending on wether you have Windows or MacOS):

 ```
   - Modelo multiagentes_Mapa grande